gigachad80/Anupama/README.md

 ### 🎨 Colors not showing

 - ✅ Ensure you're using Windows 10 build 16257 or later
-- 💻 Use Windows Terminal for best compatibility
+- 💻 Use CMD.exe / Command Prompt for best compatibility
 - ⚠️ Some older Command Prompt versions may not support ANSI colors

 ### 🔐 Permission errors